 β Lithium

-π NCLEX Tip: For Lithium, monitor kidney function and teach patients signs of toxicity.
+π NCLEX Tip: For Lithium, monitor kidney function, electrolytes, and toxicity signs carefully.
+Furthermore, reinforce patient teaching at every dose adjustment.

 π Nursing Bundle Cheat Sheet: Quick Dos & Donβts